Ecognize/trellohub/README.md

 - Treat Trello IDs as large integers maaybe?
 - Find a workaround for `issue.String()`
 - Reordering items in the checklist
+- Title and Description sync might have some lingering bugs, but those are minor